CSAFE-ISU/cmcR/README.md

 #> #   originalMethodClassif <chr>
 ```

+Many have pointed out that there tends to be many cell/region pairs that
+exhibit high correlation other than at the “true” rotation (theta)
+value.
+In particular, a cell/region pair may attain a very high correlation at
+the “true” theta value, yet attain its maximum correlation at a theta
-One criticism of the original method of [Song
+value far from the consensus theta value.
+The original method of [Song
 (2013)](https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=911193)
-is that many cell/region pairs exhibit high correlation values at a
-number of rotations.
-In particular, a cell/region pair may attain a very
-high correlation at the “true” theta value, yet attain its maximum
-correlation at a theta value far from the consensus theta value.
-The
-original method of [Song
+is quite sensitive to this behavior.
+The original method of [Song
 (2013)](https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=911193)
 only considers the “top” vote of each cell/region pairing, so it is not
 sensitive to how that cell/region pairing behaves across multiple